khalidelaggan/axe-reports/README.md

 ### Installing

-Install aXe Reports
+Install aXe Reports bundels

 ```
-npm install axe-reports
+npm install
 ```

-### This will install all the following Prerequisites
+it will install all the following Prerequisites

 Selenium WebDriver